khachoang1412/UMA_random_user_activity/README.md

 [1] K.-H. Ngo, A. Lancho, G. Durisi and A. Graell i Amat, "Unsourced Multiple Access With Random User Activity," submitted to IEEE Trans.
 Inf.
 Theory, Jan.
 2022.

-A short version of this work was reported in
+This work was presented in part in

 [2] K.-H. Ngo, A. Lancho, G. Durisi and A. Graell i Amat, "Massive Uncoordinated Access With Random User Activity," in Proc.
 IEEE Int.
 Symp.
 Inf.
 Theory (ISIT), Melbourne, Australia, Jul.
 2021, pp. 3014-3019.